 The Falcon need no introduction.
 Well, they shouldn’t anyway.
-After reforming the group in 2014 to celebrate the 10th anniversary of Red Scare Industries (a label that was started, it should be noted, because someone needed to put out The Falcon’s first EP, God Don’t Make No Trash or Broken Glass Up Your Ass), they headed into the studio to record their second LP, Gather Up the Chaps.
+After reforming the group in 2014 to celebrate the 10th anniversary of Red Scare Industries (a label that was started, it should be noted, because someone needed to put out The Falcon’s first EP, God Don’t Make No Trash or Up Your Ass with Broken Glass), they headed into the studio to record their second LP, Gather Up the Chaps.
 Considering that the band has been mostly dormant for the better part of the last decade, it should come as a relief to everyone that the album is just as snotty as Unicornography.
 There are some slower moments, but overall this is the same Falcon that you fell in love with, and hid from your parents, ten years ago.

 Brendan Kelly takes on the role as chief songwriter once again, so it’s no surprise that the album mostly contains his signature rasp and lyrics covering everything between drugs and masturbation.
 It’s an album that needs repeated listens to really take it all in, but once you understand everything that’s going on you might wish that you hadn’t.
 Much like Kelly’s previous album by an avian-themed band, I’d Rather Die Than Live Forever, there are plenty of songs here that will make you need to take a shower.